 Dr. Liu's research focuses on transcriptional and molecular mechanisms that mediate hypertensive and ischemic heart disease.
 Her investigations have unveiled important insights in the field of prostate cancer that have real potential for translation to clinical application.
-Her particular interest is on the cutting-edge field of epigenetic control, particularly that mediated by histone lysine demethylases (KDM).
-She also continues her long-term interests in cardiac biology, and has uncovered a novel role for a matricellular protein Cilp1 (cartilage intermediate layer protein 1) in myocardial fibrosis in response to cardiac ischemic injury.
+Her particular interest is in the cutting-edge field of epigenetic control, particularly that mediated by histone lysine demethylases (KDM).
+She also continues her long-term interests in cardiac biology and has uncovered a novel role for a matricellular protein Cilp1 (cartilage intermediate layer protein 1) in myocardial fibrosis in response to cardiac ischemic injury.

 As a testament to the success of her research program, Dr. Liu has been continuously funded by grants from both state and federal agencies, including the Cancer Prevention and Research Institute of Texas, and the National Institutes of Health.